accredd-dev/docs/docs/traditional-API.md

 | `OtherFiles`            | array     | Additional input field for users to attach additional documents such as credit report or entity formation documents |
 | `ExternalUniqueID`      | string    | Optional.
 A unique parameter that is passed into Accredd as part of a new submission.
 If the value is blank, a unique `transactionID` will be generated and returned.
 Use your `externalUniqueID` or our `transactionID` on subsequent API calls to track the submission. |

+## Endpoints
+- `POST/v1/verifications` is used to submit an investor's documents for review.
+- `PUT/v1/verifications/{transactionID}` checks the status of any given verification submission.
+- `PUT/v1/verifications/{transactionID}` manipulates the status for a specific submission.
+- `GET/v1/verifications/{transactionID}/pdf-letter` obtains the accreditation letter for a specific submission.

+Test and use the endpoints live at [api.accredd.com](https://api.accredd.com)